AtulSinghArora/QR/QIP2017_WCF/README.md

 It's the file [QIPposter.pdf](./QIPposter.pdf) above.

 ## References
-* For a nice overview of the coin flipping problem and the fundamental result that WCF is possible
+* For a nice overview of the coin flipping problem and the fundamental result that WCF is quantumly possible
 Carlos Mochon | [Quantum weak coin flipping with arbitrary small bias](arXiv:0711.4114)
 *